SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 ### Using the certificate generation script

 1. Run ``bash ./generate-cert.sh``
+2. If the ``SORMAS2SORMAS_DIR`` environment variable is not available, the script will search for ``/opt/sormas2sormas`` by default.
-2. If the ``sormas2sormas`` directory is not found, you will be prompted to provide its path.
+If it is not found there, you will be prompted to provide the pat to the *sormas2sormas* directory.
-3. If the ``SORMAS_PROPERTIES`` environment variable is not available, the script will search for the ``sormas.properties`` file in ``/opt/domains/sormas/sormas.properties`` by default.
-If it is not found there, you will be prompted to provide the path to the ``sormas.properties`` file.
+3. If the ``SORMAS_DOMAIN_DIR`` environment variable is not available, the script will search for ``/opt/domains/sormas`` by default.
+If it is not found there, you will be prompted to provide the path to the *sormas domain directory*.
-4. For the generation of the certificate, the following data is needed: an identifier of the *Organization* (e.g. a UUID), the name of the *Organization*, the host name of your SORMAS server, a password for the certificate key store and a password for the REST user to be used when sharing data through the REST api.
+4. For the generation of the certificate, the following data is needed: an identifier of the *Organization* (e.g. a UUID), the name of the *Organization*, the host name of the SORMAS server, the **https** port of the server, a password for the certificate key store and a password for the REST user to be used when sharing data through the REST api.
    These may be set in environment variables (recommended), or provided manually as the script executes.